-If a student receives special education services, the Individuals with Disabilities Education Act (IDEA) entitles him or her to certain rights in planning for transition to life after school.
-Make sure you are familiar with those rights and consider ways you can help assure the most successful transition planning for your child as he or she prepares for life after high school.
+If you or your child receive special education services, the Individuals with Disabilities Education Act (IDEA) entitles you to certain rights in planning for transition to life after school.
+Make sure you are familiar with those rights and consider ways you can help assure the most successful transition planning for you or your child in preparation for life after high school.

 The transition planning process